|Workers’ Compensation Lawyer | FAQs

 Choice of a lawyer is a very important factor in the success of a workers’ compensation claim.
 As a young lawyer, I represented Owens-Illinois and Holiday Inn regarding serious workers’ compensation claims.
 I know the secrets of the corporations in their attempts to deny workers adequate compensation and have been able to secure large awards for my clients who have been injured on the job.

-Can I file a claim without an attorney?
+Can I file a claim without a workers’ compensation lawyer?